 Part of crime prevention is being alert and aware of your surroundings.
 Prevention efforts can be effective in reducing the opportunities for criminal activity.
-If you assume responsibility for your own safety first and encourage others to do the same, the opportunities for crime are drastically reduced.

 The following list is a compilation of tips devoted to crime prevention:

 Do not prop open campus doors.